llpeterson/applications/traditional.md

 ## Web Services

-So far we have focused on interactions between a human and a machine.
+So far we have focused on interactions between a human and a web server.
 For example, a human uses a web browser to interact with a server, and the interaction proceeds in response to input from the user (e.g., by clicking on links).
 However, there is increasing demand for direct